willswats/nixos-config/docs/games/osu.md

 # osu

-## Beatmaps and Skins
+## Skins

-Drag and drop all of the beatmaps and skins into osu.
+Drag and drop all of the skins into osu.

 ## Options